cve-search/CveXplore/README.rst

    >>> cvx.version
    '0.1.2'

-For More options please check the full documentation
+For More options please check the package documentation

 Command line usage
 ------------------

-CveXplore has a 'Python Click' (`Documentation <https://click.palletsprojects.com/en/8.0.x/>`_) command line interpreter available.
+CveXplore has a 'Python Click' (`Documentation <https://click.palletsprojects.com/en/>`_) command line interpreter available.
 Click provides an extensive help function to guide you through the different options; also check the full documentation for examples and usage instructions